 Pinching our dog’s peppercorns is the best way to make him feel like he’s special, even if he can’t fully understand what it means.
 Add a pinch next time you give your dog dinner, and they’ll thank you for it with their wagging tails!

-Dogs are known for their loyalty, but they’re also very appreciative of the little things.
+Dogs are known for their loyalty, but they also appreciate the little things.
 Like when you give them a pinch of peppercorn to make them feel special.
 And this is why we must make these simple gestures in return – because dogs know how much they mean to us!
-They may not understand everything about our world or what Thanksgiving dinner tastes like, but they’ll still enjoy every moment with us and love being treated as if they were human too.
+They may not understand everything about our world or what Thanksgiving dinner tastes like, but they’ll still enjoy every moment with us and love being treated as if they were human.